 Interest rates on short-term deposits are fixed at the beginning of the term.
-The reporting unit earned an average of 2.25% on term deposits during the period.
+The reporting unit earned interest revenue in the range of 2.5% on term deposits during the period.
 Accounts receivable and accounts payable do not attract any interest.